Services Offered at the Law Library

 Payment methods

-• Credit card payments are accepted for everything except copies.
+• Credit card payments are accepted with $5 minimum purchase (cardholder must be present)

 • Mastercard, Visa, and Discover are accepted